Minnesota Rural Dental Therapist/Advanced Dental Therapist Loan Forgiveness Guidelines

 Participants are required to practice for at least 30 hours per week, for at least 45 weeks per year, for a minimum of three years in a designated rural area.
 A designated rural area is defined by Minnesota statute 144.1501 as a statutory and home rule charter city or township that is (1) outside the seven–county metropolitan area, as defined in section 473.121, subdivision 2 excluding the cities of Duluth, Mankato, Moorhead, Rochester and St. Cloud.

 For practicing DTs/ADTs, participants must begin their service obligation immediately.
-For final year students, participants must begin their service obligation under this program no later than March 31 following completion of their dental program.
+For final year students, participants must begin their service obligation under this program no later than March 31 following selection.
 Participants must complete their dental program as originally stated in their application.